sangyx/sangyx.github.io/_pages/about.md

 Before coming to Austin, I worked as a Software Development Engineer in Alibaba Cloud.
 I received my M.S. in Management Science and Engineering from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) in 2022 and my B.S. in Information Management and Information System from [Wuhan Univeristy](https://www.whu.edu.cn/) in 2019.
 I also hold a minor degree in computer science from [Huazhong University of Science and Technology](https://www.hust.edu.cn/).

-If you are interested in my open-source projects or research, feel free to contact me.
+If you are interested in my research or open-source projects, feel free to contact me.

 # News